Blackberry and Raspberry Budgets & Pricing

 Extension agents and growers are able to estimate production costs by entering cost estimates into these budget spreadsheets.
 Since expenses such as machinery, materials and labor vary by operation, these spreadsheets are designed to automatically calculate estimated business costs, returns and breakeven values based on the data a grower inputs.
 Sample budgets with production cost estimates for the first three years are also included.

 Ultimately, these documents will help answer the questions: “How much will it cost?” and “Is there potential for profit?”

 Budget for Organic Blackberry Production (Excel)

 This budget presents the estimated costs of producing and harvesting blackberries in the Southeastern United States that can be useful for farmers considering starting a commercial operation or expanding an existing operation.
 The budget was developed for a representative one-acre planting with drip irrigation.

 Blackberry Budget Program 2011 (Excel)

 Sample worksheet gives you an idea of the cost of producing, harvesting and marketing blackberries in North Carolina.
 It includes worksheets for machinery, materials, yields, labor, production costs and returns.
-An in-depth financial analysis and overview of the operation is given based on the numbers you plug in.
+An in-depth financial analysis and overview of the operation are given based on the numbers you plugin.

 Market Outlook for Blackberry Production in the Southeast (PDF)